 Describing topiaries in garden at Hampton Court, 1599

-I am a writer of historical fiction set in sixteenth century France.
-An avid reader who fell in love with all things French at the age of twelve, I went on to earn a Ph.D in French literature from Princeton.
+I write historical fiction set in sixteenth century France.
+An avid reader who fell in love with all things French as a teen, I went on to earn a Ph.D in French literature from Princeton.
 My stories grow from my research and my desire to make Renaissance Europe come alive for modern readers.
-I hope you'll come to share my enthusiasm for this fascinating era as you explore my blog.
+Explore my blog and immerse yourself in this fascinating era!

 Excerpt from The Measure of Silence.
 Copyright 2007.